Wandalen/willbe/doc/version2.eng/concept/WillFileNamedAndSplit.md

 # Named and split `will-files`

 ### Named <code>will-file</code>

 Kind of <code>will-file</code>, which has nonstandard name.
 It makes possible to have multiple modules with different names in a directory.

-`Will-файл`, назва якого має вигляд `.will.[розширення]` вважається неіменованим. В директорії одночасно може знаходитись один неіменований `will-файл` та необмежена кількість іменованих. Для роботи з іменованими `will-файлами` використовується команда `.with`. Приклад: фраза побудови збірки `release` в іменованому `will-файлі` `final.release.will.yml` матиме вигляд `will .with final.release.will.yml .build release`. Для роботи з групою `will-файлів` використовується команда `.each`.
+`Will-file` name that looks like `.will.[extension]` is considered unnamed.
+At the same time, a directory may contain one unnamed `will-file` and unlimited number of named ones.
+To work with named `will-files` the` .with` command is used.
+Example: to build the `release` build scenario in the `will-file` named `final.release.will.yml` the command looks like` will .with final.release.will.yml .build release`.
+To work with the `will-files` group the` .each` command is used.
-На рисунку показаний вивід команди `ls -al` в директорії модуля з іменованими `will-файлами`:
+The figure shows the output of the `ls -al` command in the module directory of named `will-files`:

 ![will.file.named.unnamed.png](./Images/will.file.named.unnamed.png)

 ### Split <code>will-file</code>

 Splitted <code>will-file</code> on two files - one for importing data another for exporting.

-Дозволяє розробнику розділити процес побудови модуля і його експорту на окремі етапи.
+Split `will-file` allows the developer to split the process of building a module and exporting it to individual stages.

-Ресурси описані в одному з розділених `will-файлів`, доступні в другому, що позбавляє необхіності дублювати дані. Спліт можливий як для неіменованого `will-файла`, так і для іменованого. При розділенні неіменованих `will-файлів`, файл імпорту називається `.im.will.yml`, а файл експорту - `.ex.will.yml`.
+The resources are described in one of the split `will-files` available in the second which eliminates the need to duplicate the data.
+Split is possible both for the unnamed `will-file` and for the named one.
+When splitting the unnamed `will-files` the import file is called` .im.will.yml` and the export file is called `.ex.will.yml`.
-Структура розділених неіменованих `will-файлів`:
+The structure of split of unnamed `will-files`:

 ```
 .